c3g/GenPipes/pipelines/epiqc/README.md

 You can test this pipeline with ChIP-Seq samples from the [IHEC portal](https://epigenomesportal.ca/ihec/grid.html?assembly=4&build=2018-10).

+**Special Note: the readset file should be in the same folder as the ChIp-Seq output).**

 [Here](https://bitbucket.org/mugqic/mugqic_pipelines/downloads/MUGQIC_Bioinfo_ChIP-Seq.pptx)
 is more information about developing epiQC pipeline that you may find interesting.